Settings: Directory/List printing Tab

 Notes:

-• When AutoPrintDirectory is ON, the file name passed as parameter doesn't matter, because the program will only print the files placed in the designated directory instead the file name passed in the command line.
+• When AutoPrintDirectory is ON, the file name passed as parameter doesn't matter, because the program will only print the files placed in the designated directories instead the file name passed in the command line.